Introduction to TM66

 Entitled: ‘Creating a Circular Economy in the Lighting Industry’, TM66 describes a Circular Economy’s main aims, how it can be achieved and what it’s practice will mean to the different branches of our industry like specifiers, manufacturers, contractors and Facilities Managers.

-Our last bulletin covered the new EcoDesign regulations.
+We have discussed the latest EcoDesign regulations.
 This has clauses concerning the Circular Economy, such as its requirement that lamps and control gear should be replaceable within a luminaire so their lives can be extended via easy maintenance and repair.
 This is a good example of a design practice towards a Circular Economy.
 Circular Economies are about keeping products in use to minimise material extracted from the earth’s crust, waste generated and emissions during all the stages involved.

 Making lamps and gear replaceable is only a starting point toward a Circular Economy luminaire design.
 A comprehensive list of principles is detailed in CIBSE’s TM66.